ACE inhibitor: Pregnancy

 In pregnant women, ACE inhibitors taken during all the trimesters have been reported to cause congenital malformations, stillbirths, and neonatal deaths.
 Commonly reported fetal abnormalities include hypotension, renal dysplasia, anuria/oliguria, oligohydramnios, intrauterine growth retardation, pulmonary hypoplasia, patent ductus arteriosus, and incomplete ossification of the skull.
 Overall, about half of newborns exposed to ACE inhibitors are adversely affected, leading to birth defects.

 ACE inhibitors are ADEC pregnancy category D and should be avoided in women who are likely to become pregnant.
 In the U.S., ACE inhibitors must be labeled with a boxed warning concerning the risk of birth defects when taken during the second and third trimester.
 Their use in the first trimester is also associated with a risk of major congenital malformations, particularly affecting the cardiovascular and central nervous systems.

-Overdose

-Symptoms and Treatment: There are few reports of ACE inhibitor overdose in the literature.
-The most likely manifestations are hypotension, which may be severe, hyperkalemia, hyponatremia and renal impairment with metabolic acidosis.
-Treatment should be mainly symptomatic and supportive, with volume expansion using normal saline to correct hypotension and improve renal function, and gastric lavage followed by activated charcoal and a cathartic to prevent further absorption of the drug.
-Captopril, enalapril, lisinopril and perindopril are known to be removable by hemodialysis.
+Breastfeeding

+ACE inhibitors may be used with caution during breastfeeding due to evidence showing small amounts being present in breastmilk.
+Enalapril is most commonly prescribed and has the most data published.
+The medications are considered safe for the mother.

+In children

+Common ACE inhibitors used in pediatrics for hypertension include captopril, enalapril, and lisinopril and are used in patients older than six years old.

+In the elderly

+ACE inhibitors are strongly advised not to be started in elderly patients presenting with dehydration.
+Potassium and creatinine must be monitored during course of treatment.

-Contraindications and precautions
+Contraindications

 The ACE inhibitors are contraindicated in people with: